soni801/autoclicker/CONTRIBUTING.md

 # Contributing guidelines

-If you want to contribute to the project, please read these guidelines.
+If you want to contribute to the project, please read the following guidelines:

 ## Helping with issues

-If you see an issue you would like to help with, please leave a comment letting others know that you are working on it to avoid duplicated effort from others.
+If you see an issue you would like to help with, please leave a comment letting others know that you are working on it to avoid duplicated effort.

 ## Project environment

-- Use the IntelliJ IDE for work on the project, it will already be set up correctly
+- The recommended IDE is IntelliJ IDEA, as the project will already be correctly set up.
-- Use the same Java version as the project.
-Do not modify the version of Java or any libraries/dependencies
+- Use JDK >=17, and use language level 17.
+Do not modify the version of Java or any dependencies
-- Place Java classes in /src/ and resource files (e.g. images) in /res/
+- Use `/src/` for Java source files and `/res/` for resource files (e.g. images). `/lib/` is reserved for libraries.
+Do not modify this.
+- Exclude your compilation and configuration directories from Git.

 ## Code style